 Moves to streamline the public sector, which employs almost a fifth of the country's 4.2-million workforce, are routinely blocked by unions who are quick to strike and point out that Greece's constitution bars firing civil servants.

-The government is also under pressure to show it can push through long-delayed privatisations, which the source close to the troika says is still among Greece's "biggest stumbling blocks".
+The government is also under pressure to show it can push through long-delayed privatizations, which the source close to the troika says is still among Greece's "biggest stumbling blocks".

-"We need a quick win on privatisations," the government official acknowledged.
+"We need a quick win on privatizations," the government official acknowledged.